 Music | Movement | Culture | Joy

-Born in New York, then raised bi-coastally between NY and LA, I've been living and working in Oakland and San Francisco since my teens.
-I hold a BA in Peace and Conflict Studies from University of California at Berkeley, and an MA in TESOL with a focus on Applied Linguistics and Adult Education Theory from San Francisco State University, and work in education.
+Raised bicoastally between New York and California, Monica has been living and working in Oakland and San Francisco—traditional lands of the Ohlone people—since her teens.
+She holds a BA in Peace and Conflict Studies from the University of California, Berkeley, and an MA in TESOL with a focus on Applied Linguistics and Adult Education Theory from San Francisco State University.

-I live and work on unceded Ohlone Ramaytush land.
-Respect to elders, ancestors, and traditional caretakers of this land—past, present, emerging, and future.
+She lives and works on unceded Ohlone Ramaytush land.
+Respect to elders, ancestors, and traditional caretakers of this place—past, present, emerging, and future.
+Pay your land tax

-Photo is from my ongoing Accidental Altars series
+Photo is from Monica's ongoing Accidental Altars series, taken in 2023.

-I have taken many, many (many!) dance workshops and classes regularly since I was 17.
+I have taken many, many (many!)
+Arab+ style dance workshops and classes regularly since I was 17.
 This is not a complete list of my instructors.
 I'm sad to say there are many I may have even forgotten, but that does not negate their importance on my development as a mover.
-I've also been a performer since my teens and worked with many bands and fellow artists in the days when we learned 'on the job', as well as doing a lot of social dancing in Cairo kitchens and at Arab and Arab-American weddings!
+I've also been a performer since my teens and worked with many bands and fellow artists in the days when we learned 'on the job', as well as hearing the stories of my grandfather about dancers he loved, and last but certainly not least, doing a lot of social dancing in Cairo kitchens and at Arab and Arab-American weddings!

-+ lots of southern Italian and Italian-American social dances at weddings!
++ lots of southern Italian and Italian-American social dances at weddings my whole life!

 + lots of Polish social dances at weddings!